Physical Activity Assessment Resources

 IDATA is a methodologic study of device-based, internet-based, and conventional self-report instruments for assessing physical activity and diet in epidemiologic research.
 These data are available to all qualified investigators for studies of physical activity and nutrition, and interested investigators can request access to IDATA Study data.

-- National Health and Nutrition Examination Survey (NHANES) Accelerometer Data
+- National Health and Nutrition Examination Survey (NHANES) Physical Activity Monitor Data

 Surveys and Related Resources

 This survey, conducted by the U.S. Department of Labor, Bureau of Labor Statistics, is designed to collect information on how Americans spend their time on work, household chores, childcare, recreation and other activities.

 - Eating and Health Module of the ATUS

 This module, developed by the U.S. Department of Agriculture (USDA) with assistance from NCI staff, includes statistics on time spent in eating and drinking activities, grocery shopping, and meal preparation for the population age 15 and older and for participants in the Supplemental Nutrition Assistance Program, or SNAP (formerly the Food Stamp Program).
 Data are also presented on measures of the health status (such as Body Mass Index, or BMI) of the population by time spent in various activities.